przemekp95/casn2/database/README.md

 # Database Directory

-Contains database-related files and migrations for the CASN Laravel application.
+Contains database-related files for the CASN Laravel application.

 ## Description

 This directory holds database migrations, seeders, and factories.
-Note that this application primarily uses static content routing rather than database-driven content.
+Note that this application uses static content routing and does not require an active database connection.

 ## Structure

-- `migrations/` - Database schema migrations
+- `migrations/` - Database schema migrations (legacy)
-- `seeders/` - Database seeders for initial data
+- `seeders/` - Database seeders (legacy)
-- `factories/` - Model factories for testing
+- `factories/` - Model factories (legacy)

 ## Getting Started

-Since this application uses static content, database migrations are minimal and mainly handle basic Laravel functionality.
+This application uses static content defined in routes and services.
+Database functionality has been removed in favor of hardcoded data structures.